surmon-china/vue-quill-editor/README.md

 Vue.use(VueQuillEditor)

-// If used in Nuxt.js/SSR, you should keep it only in a browser build environment if (process.BROWSER_BUILD) {
+// If used in Nuxt.js/SSR, you should keep it only in browser build environment if (process.BROWSER_BUILD) {
   const VueQuillEditor = require('vue-quill-editor/ssr')
   Vue.use(VueQuillEditor)